$L^{p}$-estimate of Schr\"odinger maximal function in higher dimensions: INTRODUCTION

-We firstly recall the $k$-broad norm $BL^p_{k,A}$ initially defined by Guth in \cite{G2}. $BL^p_{k,A}$-norm has two advantages compared with the classical $L^p$-norm.
+We firstly recall the $k$-broad norm $BL^p_{k,A}$ initially defined by Guth in \cite{G2}. $BL^p_{k,A}$-norm has two advantages compared with classical $L^p$-norm.
 The first is that $BL^p_{k,A}$-norm can lead to the $k$-linear reduction.
-Secondly, $\|e^{it\Delta}f\|_{BL^p_{k,A}(B_R)}$ is negligible whenever most of the mass of $e^{it\Delta}f$ is concentrated on an algebraic surface with the dimension less than $k$, named vanishing property.
+Secondly, $\|e^{it\Delta}f\|_{BL^p_{k,A}(B_R)}$ is negligible whenever most of the mass of $e^{it\Delta}f$ is concentrated on an algebraic surface with the dimension less than $k$, named the vanishing property.
 Guth applied these properties to improve the bound of restriction conjecture in higher dimensions.
-Motivated by Guth's idea, Du-Li in \cite{DL} extended $BL^p_{k,A}$-norm to a mixed version $BL^{p,\infty}_{k,A}$-norm for studying $L^p$-estimate of Schr\"odinger maximal function. $BL^{p,\infty}_{k,A}$-norm can also lead to the $k$-linear reduction.
-In this paper, we mainly introduce $BL^{p,\infty}_{2,A}$-norm, since the bilinear reduction is enough to complete our goals.
-We use $BL^{p,\infty}_{A}$ to represent $BL^{p,\infty}_{2,A}$ in the whole paper.
-For more properties one can refer to Section \ref{section3}.
+Motivated by Guth's idea, Du-Li in \cite{DL} extended $BL^p_{k,A}$-norm to a mixed version $BL^{p,\infty}_{k,A}$-norm for studying $L^p$-estimate of Schr\"odinger maximal function.
+The definition we present below is slightly different from that of their article.
+They introduced a new parameter $M$ in the definition which can help them to achieve the bilinear reduction in the main proof \cite[Section 2]{DL}.
+However this makes that the vanishing property may invalidate when $M$ is large.
+And it will lead to an obstacle in our following argument.
+For reserving this important property, we give the following definition.
+On the bilinear reduction, we are going to take a different way to achieve it.